 Here’s a “recipe” for a super-effective treatment using essential oils that repel mosquitoes.
 Personally, I use this daily.
 Because it contains lavender and clary sage, it is safe to apply to my dog on those especially “buggy” summer nights.

-How to Make to Make Homemade Mosquito Repellent:
+How to Make to Make an Effective Homemade Mosquito Repellent:

-- 8 oz Salon Care spray bottle – sprays an ultra-fine mist which is ideal for distributing the repellent evenly onto your skin
+- One 8 oz salon-style spray bottle – this type sprays an ultra-fine mist which is ideal for distributing the repellent evenly onto your skin

 - Lavender essential oil – 40 drops

 - Clary sage essential oil – 12 drops